basiliscos/perl-watcher/README.md

 PerlWatcher is written in Modern Perl using AnyEvent and Moo.

 PerlWatcher is composed of Engine (including basic watchers) and UI.
-Currently it uses only GTK2+ back-end, but it should be easy to use the others, like:
+Watchers are completly decoupled from UI, so it should be possible to use any possible Watcher with any UI.
+Currently UI frontend use GTK2+, but it should be easy to use the others,
-KDE, console or even aggregate it as tmux-extension.
+like: KDE, console or even aggregate it as tmux-extension.

 ## COPYRIGHT AND LICENSE